ChandanRajai/Bulky_BookStore/README.md

-# 📚 Bulky Book: ASP.NET Core Advanced E-commerce Website
+# 📚 Bulky_BookStore: ASP.NET Core Advanced E-commerce Website

-**Welcome to Bulky BookStore** An ASP.NET Core-powered e-commerce platform designed to demonstrate advanced concepts and skills for building professional applications.
+**Welcome to Bulky_BookStore** An ASP.NET Core-powered e-commerce platform designed to demonstrate advanced concepts and skills for building professional applications.
 This project is filled with comprehensive, no-filler explanations on creating an interactive online store from the ground up.

 ### 🔥 Key Features